Engagement Using Matchmaking and Ranking in Competitive Multiplayer Games

 Players expect high quality matchmaking and ranking in today’s world of free-to-play, AAA-quality competitive multiplayer games.
 Engaging players with matchmaking requires correctly balancing a player’s perception of playability, fairness, latency, wait time, and other variables for each activity a game provides.
 Engaging players with ranking requires balancing players’ trust in the system’s accuracy, its fairness, a sense of progression, and aspiration, in addition to understanding matchmaking’s effect on ranking.
 Designers also need to know how to evaluate and improve both systems using data.

-- How to accurately find a player’s skill for use in both matchmaking and ranking
+- How to accurately find a player’s skill for use in both matchmaking and ranking.

-- How to determine the best way to balance the use of skill, latency, and wait time in matchmaking
+- How to determine the best way to balance the use of skill, latency, and wait time in matchmaking.

-- Best practices for ranking players given different games and audiences
+- Best practices for ranking players given different games and audiences.

-- Principles from state-of-the-art matchmaking and skill systems like TrueSkill 2 and TrueMatch
+- Principles from state-of-the-art matchmaking and skill systems like TrueSkill 2 and TrueMatch.

-Designers, however because of heavy overlap with related disciplines, engineers and data scientists will also find valuable takeaways.
+The course will be taught from the point of view of a designer however, because of heavy overlap with related disciplines, engineers and data scientists will also find valuable takeaways.

 - How to engage players using matchmaking and ranking systems